Thursday, August 3, 2017

 Saturday, April 22, 2017

 That being said and the fact that this amazing two-piece has sadly faded into obscurity, this album fucking RULES.
-Brutal venom-core bitching at most everything, it's amazing most of this was conceived by two drunk dudes deciding to record 23 songs over 90 minutes.
-Later post-dubs aside, the album is simply one brutal riff after another with screamo-ish lyrics killing everything in their path.
+Brutal venom-core bitching at most everything, it's amazing most of this was conceived by two drunk dudes deciding to record a full album in 90 minutes.
+23 songs later, post-dubs aside, the You Probably Suck is one brutal riff after another with screamo-ish lyrics killing everything in their path.
 Fans of Eighteen Visions get ready to jerk without repent.
 Unreal.
 Enjoy.

 Tuesday, March 14, 2017